 - On May 30, Loyal Bassett joins 3DRealms from Microsoft as a programmer for the Prey character system.

-- On August 9, John Anderson joins 3DRealms from Lockheed-Martin to work with Preditor.
+- On August 9, John Charles Anderson (not to be confused with John W. Anderson, known for his Doom maps under the alias "Dr. Sleep", who died in April 2018 due to pneumonia) joins 3DRealms from Lockheed-Martin to work with Preditor.
 He and Matt Wood work with the texture artists to create the "archetypal" looks, both texturally and architecturally, for the game's 4 primary alien environments.
 3DRealms releases the Quake map he sent them to get hired.

 - In September, 3DRealms has the first LAN-based multiplayer Prey experience.